wadudmiah/fortran-modernisation-workshop/README.md

 * Files containing source code for the workshop exercises

+### NAG Compiler Update ###

+* NAG compiler 6.2 is able to build netcdf and plplot with no problem.
+* NAG compiler version 6.1 and 6.2 produces an internal compiler error when I try to build pfunit.
+* Will try to build netcdf and plplot with 6.1 compiler.

 ### How do I get set up? ###

 Packages and RPMs (for RedHat based Linux) that are required for this workshop: